ReviewMyContract.aiReview My Contract

 Know the market conventions for your transaction type before you submit or respond to an LOI.
 In commercial real estate, submitting a LOI without a personal guarantee when the landlord is a sophisticated institutional owner signals either naivety or a bad-faith attempt to appear creditworthy.
 In M&A, omitting a working capital adjustment mechanism from the LOI is unusual for deals over $1 million and will be corrected in the definitive agreement at your expense.
 In VC, deviating significantly from NVCA standard terms without flagging it signals a difficult negotiating partner.
 Research comparables for your specific transaction type and market before drafting or signing.

-State Enforceability Comparison — Good Faith Standards, Court Approach, and Statute Citations
+State Enforceability Comparison — 15-State Table, Good Faith Standards, and Key Authority

 Example Contract Language